gioui/giouiorg/content/doc/architecture.md

 Coordinates are based on the top-left corner, although it's possible to [transform the coordinate system](https://gioui.org/op#TransformOp).
 This means `f32.Point{X:0, Y:0}` is the top left corner of the window.
 All drawing operations use pixel units, see [Units](#units) section for more information.

-For example, the following code will draw a 100x100 pixel colored rectangle at the top level corner of the window:
+For example, the following code will draw a 100x100 pixel colored rectangle at the top left corner of the window:

 <{{files/architecture/draw.go}}[/START DRAWING OMIT/,/END DRAWING OMIT/]